mspnp/spark-monitoring/docs/filtering.md

 ## Limiting events in SparkListenerEvent_CL

-You can uncomment and edit the `LA_SPARKLISTENEREVENT_REGEX` environment variable that included included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where Event_s matches the regex.
+You can uncomment and edit the `LA_SPARKLISTENEREVENT_REGEX` environment variable that is included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where Event_s matches the regex.

 The example below will only log events for `SparkListenerJobStart`, `SparkListenerJobEnd`, or where `org.apache.spark.sql.execution.ui.` is in the event name.